-If, after receiving the first warning, the Student continues to disrupt their own learning or that of others they will be removed from the lesson by the Class Teacher.
-The removal of a Student from their lesson will only take pace following appropriate application of the first warning.
+If, after receiving the second warning (Double lesson only), the student continues to disrupt their own learning or that of others they will be removed from the lesson by the class teacher.
+The removal of a student from their lesson will only take pace following appropriate application of the first warning & second warning.